Restore Function and Comfort to Your Smile

 • Dentures:

 These are removable appliances that replace several or all missing teeth in the upper or lower jaw.
-They are shaped to fit comfortably and improve oral function.
+They are designed to fit securely and support oral function.

 • Root canal therapy: